Person With Coronavirus Attended Mother’s Day Church Service And Exposed 180 People, Officials Say

 “Moving too quickly through the reopening process can cause a major setback and could require us to revert back to more restrictive measures.”

-Butte County Public Health slammed the unnamed church for its decision to hold the Mother’s Day service, accusing them of causing a “financial burden” on the healthcare system.
+Butte County Public Health slammed the unnamed church for its decision to hold the Mother’s Day service, accusing them of causing a “financial burden” on the health care system.

 Butte County is currently one of the many California counties that have been authorized to move forward into Stage 2 of the reopening plan, according to Fox News.
 However, the second stage still does not allow for any large gatherings, which will likely not be permitted until Stage 3 or beyond.

-CNN reported that the church in question, which was not named, defied Governor Gavin Newsom’s stay-at-home order, which prohibits any large gatherings of any kind.
+CNN reported that the church in question, which was not named, defied Gov. Gavin Newsom’s stay-at-home order, which prohibits any large gatherings of any kind.
 Despite the restrictions, the church chose to hold a service on May 10.

 “If the Governor’s order is not followed, these types of decisions may jeopardize BCPH’s ability to respond adequately to prevent the spread of COVID-19,” said the statement issued by the county’s health officials.